tablexi/chef-nginx_conf/README.md

 #Testing#

-We use kitchen-test to check basic functionality.
+We use foodcritic and chefspec to check basic functionality.
 To run tests:

     bundle install
-    kitchen test
+    berks install

-NOTE: This will download a vagrant basebox for Ubuntu 10.04 and setup vagrant at test/kitchen/.kitchen
+    strainer test